 You could also consider volunteering at your local Parkrun.
 Seeing all the amazing runners each week could be enough to reinvigorate your passion and fire for running.

-Cross training is a great way to build up your aerobic fitness and endurance is to cross train.
+Cross training is a great way to build up your aerobic fitness and endurance.

 Walking, cycling, strength training, yoga and swimming are all great cross training activities for runners.

-If you like a bit of variation in your training plan, consider adding cross training and you’ll reap the benefits on the running track.
+When you start running after a long break, you may want a bit of variation in your training plan, so consider adding cross training activities and you’ll reap the benefits on the running track.

 Stay positive and focus on the enjoyment of running.
 Don’t worry too much at this stage about achieving your next PB.

-When you return to running, it can be frustrating when you’re not quite at the level you were at before your break.
+When you start running again after a long break, it can be frustrating when you’re not quite at the level you were at before your break.
 This is only natural.

 The key is not to beat yourself up or compare yourself to anyone else and their journey.
 Everyone is different and you need to allow yourself time to train and improve your fitness levels.